wittyvishnu/Quiz-Platform/README.md

 Or:
 pnpm dev

-Open http://localhost:3000 in your browser to see the frontend.
+Open http://localhost:3000 in your browser.

 Backend Setup